The 14 best new Caribbean hotels and resorts

 9. Quintessence Boutique Resort, Anguilla

-This brand-new addition is a positive mile marker for Anguilla, which is still recovering from Hurricane Irma.
+This addition is a positive mile marker for Anguilla, which is still recovering from Hurricane Irma.

 The Quintessence Boutique Resort feels like staying in a private mansion, complete with round-the-clock butler service, a five-star restaurant serving locally sourced food, an expertly stocked wine cellar, yoga pavilion and tennis courts.

-Note: This article was first published in February 2018 and updated in May 2018.
-Expected opening dates for hotels are subject to change; check with the hotel first before you make your travel plans.